-Mobile Applications are flooding the app-stores and new apps with simplistic designs and innovative ideas are taking over the top positions almost every week.
-While the fight is on, one thing’s for certain, innovation is the key.
-And what about the key to innovation?
-Well of course, it’s data.
-At the same time, web scraping is being used far and wide, to obtain data, to boost businesses and make critical decisions on the basis of something more than just a hunch.
-So today we will be discussing some mobile app ideas that use web scraping as their fuel- that is they are driven by web scraping.
+Mobile Applications are flooding the app-stores and new apps with simplistic designs and innovative ideas are taking over the top positions.
+While the fight is on, one thing’s for certain; innovation is the key.
+What about the key to innovation you may ask?
+Well, of course, it is data.
+At the same time, web scraping is being used far and wide, to obtain data, to boost businesses, and make critical decisions based on something more than just a hunch.
+We will be discussing some mobile app ideas that use web scraping technologies as their fuel in this blog.

 Let me explain with a short and simple example.
 Say you want to make an app with the latest news of an area.
-You can just create an application that will scrape news articles on the web with more than one reference to that place’s name.
-Then the links for these articles found, can be shown nicely, in a dashboard, sorted in descending frequency of the word found (here keyword found is the location itself).
+You can just create an application that will crawl news articles on the web with more than one reference to that place’s name.
+Then the links for these articles found can be shown nicely, in a dashboard, sorted in descending frequency of the word found (here keyword found is the location itself).

-Companies are no more judged only on the basis of the products or services offered, but also on the basis of their online reputation.
+Companies are no more judged only based on the products or services offered, but also based on their online reputation.
 This reputation goes up or down based on PR events, customer reviews, word of mouth, and more.
 Just like Zomato posts a rating out of 5 for every restaurant in the city, would it not be great if we had an application that would show the ratings of top brands in any sector, be it IT, Telecom, or sports shoes?

-If you want answers to questions like- “How fast does the brand respond to warranty claims?” or “How does the battery run after a year of usage?”, the only way to get them is scraping the web.
-So building an application, that has electronic goods arranged like in e-commerce sites, but on clicking on a product, one will actually be able to see the product reviews on various web pages, can prove really beneficial to the common public.
+If you want answers to questions like how fast does the brand respond to warranty claims or how does the battery run after a year of usage, the only way to get them is by scraping the web.
+So building an application, that has electronic goods arranged like in e-commerce sites, but on clicking on a product, one will be able to see the product reviews on various web pages, can prove beneficial to the common public.

-An application that can actually tell you which streaming company of the many available has the movie that you are searching for, would be great.
+An application that can tell you which streaming company of the many available has the movie that you are searching for, would be great.
 At the same time, the application should also be able to point out similar movies as well as the streaming services that they are hosted on.

-Suppose you are reading an article, and you want to read a similar article, or an article on the same topic.
+Suppose you are reading an article, and you want to read a similar article or an article on the same topic.
 You will have to go and search again in Google right?
 Would it not be amazing if you could get links to similar articles at the bottom itself once you finished reading one?
 An application like this could find a loyal customer base with much ease.

-Many brands have pdf price lists, and these are available in various websites.
+Many brands have pdf price lists, and these are available on various websites.
 However, a simple google search might not always be able to find these for you.
 A web scraping application, that can use the brand name provided by you to find publicly available price lists by not just scraping the web but also pdf pages linked to websites, might prove to be perfect for the job.

-Although research papers may not always be public data, often parts of research, and databases might be available publicly for people to reuse.
+Although research papers may not always be public data, often parts of research and databases might be available publicly for people to reuse.
 Putting it all together in the form of a single application, where researchers can fill in certain fields and get the best possible results might prove to be a boon!

 When looking at a news article, we might often wonder, “What is the background story?” or we might think a few days later, “What happened after that incident, what did the judge rule?”
 It would be great if one could build a news application that will always have news links with their timelines and other articles in the timeline with their links too.

-An application that can find the perfect quote for you once you provide the type of movies you are looking for, the heading of the article/speech you need it for, and the median audience age, can actually be used by writers around the world to boost their articles or end them with an amazing sentence.
+An application that can find the perfect quote for you once you provide the type of movies you are looking for, the heading of the article/speech you need it for, and the median audience age, can be used by writers around the world to boost their articles or end them with an amazing sentence.
 (And I will demonstrate that by finishing the article with a beautiful quote about endings.)

 “Life is not so much about beginnings and endings as it is about going on and on and on.
 It is about muddling through the middle.”